huy/lucene-notes/wildcard-query.md

 Two important things about Lucene low level search operation are

 1. it is based on inverted index, which basically maps a term to a set of documents containing this term
 2. result of elementary search is a bit map representing a set of documents.
-Complex query is decomposed into serie of elemetary queries, each is then evaluated, then Lucene union and/or intersect their result(s) to form a final list of hit documents.
+Complex query is decomposed into serie of elemetary queries, each is evaluated, then Lucene union and/or intersect their result(s) to form a final list of hit documents.